 Somewhere along the way, we make our lists more reasonable.
 More practical.
 We stick to the budget.
 That’s good in some respects, but there’s an aspect of how kids ask that we aren’t meant to lose.

-I’ve been reading the gospels lately, and I see Jesus inviting this kind of boldness in our relationship with God.
+In the gospels, I see Jesus inviting this kind of boldness in our relationship with God.
 He’s always asking people to come closer, calling out their desire, “What do you want me to do for you?”
-He honors faith, even when it’s just a desperate grab at his cloak.
+Jesus honors faith, even when it’s just a desperate grab at his cloak.
 He makes space for children, calling us to be like them.
-He wants us to come and ask.
+We too are invited to come and ask.

 So why don’t we?
 Why don’t we go to God with all our hopes and dreams and wishes and ask big?

-But this is where prayer is about so much more than getting what we want.
+But prayer is about so much more than getting what we want.
 It’s about drawing closer in trust to our father, letting him have our whole hearts, and in the process being shaped to his will.
 He can’t do that when we hold back.

-Lately, I’ve been trying to be more childlike in my prayers.
-I have been going to God bare hearted, telling him everything I wish were true, everything I hope will happen, everything I want.
-I’ve been going honest, raw, angry, scared, confused, hopeful, searching.
-I’ve tried not to censor myself, but trust that he can see through my aching.
+I now try to be more childlike in my prayers.
+I go to God bare hearted, telling him everything I wish were true, everything I hope will happen, everything I want.
+Go honest, raw, angry, scared, confused, hopeful, searching.
+We don’t have to censor ourselves, but instead, trust that he can see through our aching.

-As I do, he’s helping me sort out the aching too.
-I see where he is at work in these areas.
-I hear him reminding me of what’s true.
-I feel his delight.
-I receive his peace and comfort.
-It’s like in bringing my whole heart, he can fully sift it and give me the right perspective on it.
-It leads me to gratitude and to worship.
+As we do, he sorts out the aching.
+He is at work in these areas.
+Listen to him remind us of what’s true.
+We will feel his delight.
+He pours out peace and comfort.
+When we bring our whole hearts, he can fully sift them and give us the right perspective.
+It leads to gratitude and worship.

 “Which one of you, if his son asks him for bread, will give him a stone?
 Or if he asks for a fish, will give him a serpent?
 If you then who are evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask him!” -Matthew 7:9-11